wp-plugins/maxbuttons/readme.txt

 * See your buttons on different color backgrounds
 * Predefined defaults make getting started super easy

+= Upgrade to MaxButtons Pro =

+Take your buttons to the next level with [MaxButtons Pro](http://maxbuttons.com/), which gives you additional features such as:

+* **Icon Support** - Put icons to the left, right, top, or bottom of your text.
+* **Multi-line text** - To add a second line of text for communicating extra information.
+* **Google Web Fonts** - To make your buttons stand out with beautiful typography.
+* **Button Packs** - Be more productive through the use of our value priced, ready-made button sets.
+* **Import/Export** - Useful for backing up and/or moving your buttons.
+Also, use any of the great [free icons](http://maxbuttons.com/free-icons/) listed on our site.

+And the best part is that you can get this awesome [CSS3 button generator](http://maxbuttons.com/) for **only 10!**

 = How To Use =

 1. Click the MaxButtons page from the admin menu.